Poppy has been a proofreader for several years. She has an eagle eye for typos and hopes to help the internet achieve better grammar.

 To add a comment, click on the "Review" tab and click "New Comment."
 Comments can also be replied to if you are sending the document back and forth for multiple checks.
 To get rid of a comment, right click and select "Delete Comment."
 Add a new comment when you want to specify what you're changing, why, or leave some notes for the writer.

 Keep "Track Changes" activated whenever you adjust something in the document.
 That way, when you send it back to the client, they can see what you have changed without you having to manually adjust the text.
 They can also reach comments by clicking the "Review" tab and then clicking "Next."

 Even the most proficient of proofreaders can make errors.
 A couple good ways to double-check your work include . . .

 One way to listen to a document is to open Google Translate, then copy and paste a selected piece of text into the left box.
 You will see a sound icon; click it to have the text being read to you.

 You may have to do this in "batches" for longer documents.
 Listening to the text in addition to reading it can help you catch small typos or mistakes and is a great way to perform a final scan on your work.

 Whether you're proofreading on Microsoft Word or not, here are some more tips for the job.

 - For those proofreading a story or novel, ask the writer for a style guide, especially if there are fantasy elements or invented words in the document.
 This will prevent you from correcting things that aren't supposed to be corrected.

 - Don't be afraid to do a search on the internet for things you're not sure about.
-Did you come across a word you don't know or you're not sure if something's right or not?
+Did you come across a word you don't know?
+Unsure if something's right or not?
 Don't be afraid to ask Google!
 It's better than guessing.